danbev/learning-ai/notes/llama-kv-cache.md

     ggml_build_forward_expand(graph, ggml_cpy(ctx, k_cur, k_cache_view));
 ```
 Now, `k_cur` was passed in and is the tensor representing the roped Key matrix.
+The QK^T operation will be performed prior to this in the graphs and this
-And this is creating an copy operation of that tensor into the view of the cache.
+copy operation is what is copying the result of that operation into the cache.

 ```c++
     struct ggml_tensor * v_cache_view = nullptr;